maniishab/docker-web-app/README.md

 ---

-## 📚 Learning Outcomes
+## Learning Outcomes

-* Understanding Docker and containerization concepts
+* Understanding the basics of Docker and containerization
 * Writing and using a Dockerfile
 * Building Docker images
 * Running applications inside containers